 PRINCIPLE 3: Members shall maintain the confidentiality of the information and records of those receiving services or involved in research.

 Rule 3a: Individuals shall not reveal to unauthorized persons any professional or personal information obtained from the person served professionally, unless required by law.

-PRINCIPLE 4: Members shall provide only services and products that are in the best interest of those served.
+Members shall provide only services and products that are in the best interest of those served.